-The basic items may include free food, prescriptions, or eye glasses.
+- The basic items may include free food, prescriptions, or eye glasses.
 They also give out a free bus ticket or gas voucher for transient people or a single mom.
 The financial programs, when available, can help pay rent to prevent an eviction or security deposit on a low income apartment in Houston.
 Or get help in applying for job training, social security, Medicaid and other programs.
 Phone 713-426-2451, and resources are very limited.
 The location is 800 Houston Ave, Houston, TX 77007.

 West Houston Assistance Ministries runs the CARE Ministry.
 Phone number (713) 977-9942.
 The ministry provides low income clients with short-term solutions, resources and self-sufficiency.
 The predominant needs addressed are: housing assistance (such as rent and even mortgage), utility, cooling bills assistance, free food and clothing.
 There are also volunteers that do free minor chore work for disabled people or seniors.
 More information on CARE Ministry in Houston.

 Housing and Community Resource Center provides referrals.
 The organization partners with and has linkage to dozens of other charities and non-profits across Houston and the county.
 Some examples of what may be available is as follows.

 - Utility, water and cooling bill help from CEAP - Comprehensive Energy Assistance or other options.Locate other grants or funds to help with electric bills.